embedly/embedly-docs/tutorials/start.rst

 Getting Started with Embedly
 ============================
-Let's crawl before we walk and then we'll "run".
+Let's crawl before we walk, and then we'll "run".

 What is an Embed?
 -----------------